Kallukuttam

-Kallukoottam is a panchayat town in Kanniyakumari district in the Indian state of Tamil Nadu.
+Kallukoottam is a panchayat town in Kanniyakumari district, Colachel Assembly constituency, in the Indian state of Tamil Nadu.

 Demographics

 As of 2001 India census, Kallukoottam had a population of 16,662.
 Males constitute 50% of the population and females 50%.
 Kallukoottam has an average literacy rate of 81%, higher than the national average of 59.5%: male literacy is 83%, and female literacy is 79%.
 In Kallukoottam, 10% of the population is under 6 years of age.